loopandlearn/news/docs/index.md

 * Create the LoopFollow App Group
 * Add the LoopFollow App Group to your Identifiers for LoopFollow and LoopFollow LiveActivity Extension
 * Build LoopFollow

+> These are one-time build steps required for Broswer Build of LoopFollow version 6.0 or newer when you update from v5.x

 - - -